Pius X graduate Maddie Simon signs to play pro basketball

 Former Nebraska women's basketball player Maddie Simon has signed a professional contract with the Avides Hurricanes in the German Bundesliga league, the team announced Monday.

-Simon, who was a four-year letterwinner for the Huskers (2016-19) after starring at Lincoln Pius X, will report to Rotenberg, Germany in mid-September to begin her professional playing career.
+Simon, who was a four-year letterwinner for the Huskers (2016-19) after starring at Lincoln Pius X, will report to Rothenberg, Germany, in mid-September to begin her professional playing career.

 "I am super-excited, and I am so happy I have another chance to play," said Simon in a news release.
 "I believe I have a lot more in me, and I can't wait to compete.
 Being on the sidelines was a lot harder than I expected."